-• "StructuralFeatureAction (from IntermediateActions)" on page 275.
+• "StructuralFeatureAction (from IntermediateActions)" on page 294.

-This action reads the values of a structural feature in order if the structural feature is ordered.
+This action reads the values of a structural feature in order, if the structural feature is ordered.

-• result : OutputPin [1..1] (Specialized from Action:output) Gives the output pin on which the result is put.
+• result : OutputPin [1..1] Gives the output pin on which the result is put.
+(Subsets Action::output)